The Complete Guide to Amazon Terms: A-Z Glossary

 Given the vast library of terms surrounding Amazon, we put together a glossary of Amazon’s most important acronyms and terms to help you navigate.
 Whether you’re new to Amazon or are training new team members, these are the ABCs of Amazon:

 A9 Algorithm: The ranking algorithm uses to determine how products appear in search.
-Titles, images, video, copy, A+ content, reviews, inventory and other factors all influence the algorithm.
+Algorithm influences include:

 Account Health: In Seller Central, the Account Health page provides you an overview of your seller account’s adherence to the performance targets and policies required to sell on Amazon.
 You can learn how to monitor your account health here.